GoogleCloudPlatform/community/tutorials/serverless-vpc-access-private-mongodb-atlas/index.md

 ## Objectives

 *   Create a MongoDB Atlas cluster.
-*   Create a VPC peering relationship between MongoDB Atlas and your VPC.
+*   Create a VPC peering relationship between MongoDB Atlas and your Google Cloud VPC network.
-*   Create the Serverless VPC access connector.
+*   Create the Serverless VPC Access connector.
 *   Create a Cloud Function that triggers on HTTP and makes a connection to the MongoDB cluster.
-*   Verify the Cloud Function is able to reach the MongoDB cluster.
+*   Verify that the Cloud Function is able to reach the MongoDB Atlas cluster.

 ## Costs